• Skip to primary navigation

 If you couldn't tell, I'm a brownie lover.
 The way to my heart is with a fudgy brownie with an ooey-gooey, chocolatey center.
 However, sometimes I can't finish a whole pan and my leftover brownies tragically go to waste.
 If you have the same problem, let me introduce you to small batch brownies.

-If you want to make more small batch recipes, try my small batch oatmeal chocolate chip cookies, small batch banana muffins, small batch vanilla cupcakes, small batch blueberry muffins, or mini flourless chocolate cake next.
+For more small batch recipes, try my small batch oatmeal chocolate chip cookies, small batch banana muffins, small batch vanilla cupcakes, or small batch blueberry muffins!

 Jump to: